johnpaulbalagolan/lr-wiki/Windows-Installation-Guide.md

 # Introduction

-There are two recommended approaches to get a new Learning Registry node running using the latest stable code (0.23.3): 1) via an Amazon Machine Instance (AMI) or 2) via installing the code.
+There are two recommended approaches to get a new Learning Registry node running using the latest stable code: 1) via an Amazon Machine Instance (AMI) or 2) via installing the code.

 Instructions for using an existing AMI are available from http://goo.gl/fhdg3.

 The installation instructions below the steps to get a new Learning Registry node running using the latest stable code.
 These instructions are provided for Windows and have been tested with the Windows 7 64-bit environment.

+_NOTE: Some code changes had to be made for Windows' machines.
+Once these have been fully tested and published the doc will be updated to grab the changes to ensure a successful installation._

 # Prerequisites